-This rate is as provided for in Item 30 of Appendix 1.
-Travel to other locations will be based on the actual distance from the region to the other location.
+24.9 Employees required by Delta Electricity to use their private motor vehicle to travel will be paid the rate as provided for in Item 30 of Appendix 1.
+Travel will be based on the actual distance required to be travelled.

-Travel Associated with Nonmerging Overtime 24.11 Employees required to work non-merging overtime must be paid at overtime rates from the time they leave their home until they return home.
+Travel Associated with Nonmerging Overtime 24.10 Employees required to work non-merging overtime must be paid at overtime rates from the time they leave their home until they return home.

-25. Working Away from Headquarters
+25. Working Away from Principal Location